 We arrived early morning at their burrow, and the first wild animal had already a peak of the entrance.
 Who is coming?
 Well, me, I want to see all the fun out in the wild and about with the little Meerkats.
-After a few minutes, the curiosity of the Suricate clan was significant, the hunger probably too, and they came all out of the burrow.
+After a few minutes, the Suricate clan curiosity was significant, the hunger probably too, and they came all out of the burrow.
 It did not stop, one after the other, more and more.
-I should have counted, but didn’t.
-Many were coming out including the baby animals.
+I should have counted but didn’t.
+Many were coming out, including the baby animals.
 I started to wonder how big is their underground home!
-This group was large, and all were running, jumping, or searching for food around our legs.
-These little fellows are not that big, probably around 25-45cm tall when standing on their back legs scouting for predators.
+This family group was large, and all were running, jumping, or searching for food around our legs.
+These little fellows are not that big, probably around 25-45cm tall when standing on their back legs, scouting for predators.

-This is one of our Meerkat pictures.
+This is one of our Meerkat family photographs.
 A sentry is always looking out for predators.
 A true African safari animal to see.

 Suricate family sunbathing

 After the whole Suricate family has left the burrow, a little sunbath was taken.
 The hunt begins, foraging for food.
-One adult animal was the lookout for predators and the others searching for lizards, frogs, or bugs.
+One adult animal was the lookout for birds of prey and the others searching for lizards, frogs, or bugs.
 Sometimes I got a little bit buried in flying sand and dust while one animal was digging in the ground.
-While on the ground, taking Meerkat photos, I felt something on my legs, I fast checked what creature wants to bite me, and I saw a little one crawling along my leg, jumping off to grab that frog!
+While on the ground, taking Meerkat photos of the family, I felt something on my legs.
+I fast-checked what creature wants to bite me, and I saw a little one crawling along my leg, jumping off to grab that frog!
 Bon appetite!
 Okay, that is fine with me, an animal needs to eat.
-I went on taking pictures of these fast animals digging in the ground.
+I went on taking photographs of these fast animals digging in the ground.
 Then again, I felt something, this time on my back, wondering up to my head.

 Well, when the tail of this head intruder was in my way, I knew what it is: The Sentry is doing its duty – gazing the landscape for predators.